Elizabeth "Liz" Keen

 Megan Boone stars as rookie FBI agent Elizabeth Keen on NBC's high-action government crime thriller "The Blacklist."

-Boone made her feature film debut in the Lionsgate cult hit "My Bloody Valentine," directed by Patrick Lussier.
+Boone made her feature-film debut in the Lionsgate cult hit "My Bloody Valentine," directed by Patrick Lussier.
 Boone also played a supporting role in HBO Films' "Sex and the City 2," starring opposite Sarah Jessica Parker, Chris Noth and Cynthia Nixon.
-Boone has also starred in numerous independent films, including Stephen Elliott's "About Cherry," opposite James Franco, Heather Graham and Dev Patel, as well as Adele Romanski's deconstruction of a relationship drama "Leave Me Like You Found Me," for which she won the Best Actor award at the 2012 Gen Art Film Festival.
-She will next be seen in the Universal ensemble comedy "Welcome to the Jungle," alongside Jean-Claude Van Damme, Kristen Schaal, Rob Huebel and Adam Brody.
+Her other film credits include "Welcome to the Jungle" and "Step Up Revolution."

-On television, Boone played the role of Junior Deputy District Attorney Lauren Stanton on the NBC television series "Law & Order: LA."
+On television, Boone played the role of Junior Deputy District Attorney Lauren Stanton on the NBC series "Law & Order: Los Angeles."